๐ฑ๐ฐ Sri Lanka visa for Brazilians

 Sri Lanka visa, the full picture

 Most Western passports get you 30 days visa-free in Sri Lanka.
-Some others require an eVisa before you even book a flight.
+Some Asian and African countries need an eVisa beforehand.
+Don't assume you can just show up.

 Working Remotely on a Tourist Stamp